The Best CPUs (2023 Reviews)

 The Cons:

-Of course, you have to factor in the more expensive prices of DDR5 and AM5 motherboards, but it still ends up cheaper than an i7 or i9.
+Naturally, you need to consider the elevated costs of DDR5 and AM5 motherboards, but it still turns out less expensive than an i7 or i9.

-Still, if you want to get the most out of a high-end GPU, like an RTX 4090, the Ryzen 7 7700 is a fantastic choice!
+However, if you wish to maximize the potential of a first-rate GPU, such as the RTX 4090, the Ryzen 7 7700 is a superb option!

 Overall Best CPUs